pourmalek/covir2/README.md

 * Details of do files:

-`Stata` do files get and prepare component studies' estimates for Iran, using the component studies' web pages that contain their estimates’ files - studies "SOLT" and "GHAN" graphs digitized.
+`Stata` do files get and prepare component studies' estimates for Iran, using the component studies' web pages that contain their estimates’ files - studies "SOLT" and "GHAN" graphs digitized (see [graph digitization settings](https://github.com/pourmalek/covir2/blob/main/graph%20digitization%20settings.md)).
 The file "do Iran master.do" is the only file that needs to be run.

 <br/><br/>